zdanek/maverick/docs/next/dev/distimages.md

 Maverick finished, happy flying :)

-Maverick preparation complete, shutting down cleanly Connection to maverick-raspberry.local closed by remote host.
+Maverick preparation complete, shutting down cleanly
-Connection to maverick-raspberry.local closed.
 ```

-Once the preparation script has been run to completion and the system shut down, the next stage of Image Creation can proceed.
+Once the preparation script has been run to completion, proceed to shut the system down and the next stage of Image Creation can proceed:
+`sudo shutdown -h now`

 ## Image Creation
-This stage is easier when the donor system runs on an SD card, such as Raspberry Pi or Odroid.
+This stage is easier when the donor system runs on an SD card, such as Raspberry Pi or Jetson Nano.
 In this case, the SD card can be removed from the donor system and placed in another system, and the entire SD card is then truncated, compressed and imaged.
+Any desktop or laptop Linux system is a good choice.
 The imaging system does not have to be bootstrapped or running Maverick, but like the preparation script the imaging script lives in the Maverick tree so it at least has to be cloned onto the imaging system:
 `git clone https://github.com/goodrobots/maverick.git --depth 1`

+### Creating a Raspberry Pi Image
 Run the imaging script:
-`sudo maverick/manifests/maverick-modules/base/files/createimage.sh` (from the clone above)
+`sudo maverick/manifests/maverick-modules/base/files/createimage_raspberry.sh` (from the clone above)
  or
-`sudo ~/software/maverick/manifests/maverick-modules/base/files/createimage.sh` (from a running Maverick system)
+`sudo ~/software/maverick/manifests/maverick-modules/base/files/createimage_raspberry.sh` (from a running Maverick system)

 When run without any arguments it will print usage and a display of block devices.
 From this list, the donor system must be identified.
 It is _VERY IMPORTANT_ to identify the correct block device at this point, otherwise the imaging system may be inadvertently wiped!
 For this reason it is highly recommended to use a VM or other system that can be easily rebuilt or reset, to minimize against disaster.

 ```
-[dev] [mav@maverick-joule ~]$ sudo ~/software/maverick/manifests/maverick-modules/base/files/createimage.sh
+[dev] [mav@maverick-joule ~]$ sudo ~/software/maverick/manifests/maverick-modules/base/files/createimage_raspberry.sh
 Missing required arguments:
  - Source Disk Device (eg. mmcblk0)
  - Destination filepath (eg. /var/tmp/raspberry-os.img)